ms-iot/imx-iotcore/Documentation/build-firmware.md

     $ make update-ffu
     ```

-2) When preparing to commit your changes, you should use the following make command save your OP-TEE SDK and the commit versions of your firmware automatically in your board folder.
+2) When preparing to commit your changes, you should use the following make command to save your OP-TEE SDK and the commit versions of your firmware automatically in your board folder.

     ```bash
     $ make commit-firmware